locatrix/esp-gis-server/README.md

       ...
     </appSettings>
     ```
+5. `[Optional]` To use the ESP Web Viewer, you will need to configure a [mapbox](https://www.mapbox.com/) access token.
+See the `EspGisViewer/Client/README.md` for the configuration details.
-5. Press `F5` or the "Run" button in Visual Studio.
+6. Press `F5` or the "Run" button in Visual Studio.
 This will automatically:
     *   Install client-side dependencies using Yarn.
     *   Build the client-side viewer application.
     *   Build the .NET server application.